Causes of Hip and Groin Pain

 This can happen when an extra bump of bone within the hip joint irritates the cartilage and may lead to a tear of the cartilage or eventually to osteoarthritis.

-In this instance, your best first point of call is either a Physiotherapist or Consultant in Sport, Exercise & Musculoskeletal Medicine in order to complete a full and detailed assessment.
+In this instance, your best first point of call is either a Physiotherapist or a Consultant in Sport, Exercise & Musculoskeletal Medicine in order to complete a full and detailed assessment.

 The most common problem with Soft Tissue or tendons causing hip/groin pain is the overuse or strain of the psoas muscle (a muscle in the lower back which extends through the pelvis to the femur) and tendon (a hip flexor).